 Exercises to help with your vertigo

-All of the following exercises should be performed for 30 seconds each:
+All of the following exercises should be done for 30 seconds each:

-- Slow controlled eyes and head moving together
+- Slowly move your eyes and head together from side to side

-- Slow controlled eyes and head moving in opposite directions
+- Slowly move your eyes and head in opposite directions

-Have something stable to hold onto if needed (e.g. the kitchen sink) for the following exercises:
+Have something firm to hold onto if needed (e.g. the kitchen sink) for the following exercises: